iterative/dvc.org/content/blog/2022-01-15-moving-local-experiments-to-the-cloud-with-iterative-terraform-provider.md

 ---
-title: Moving Local Experiments to the Cloud with Iterative Terraform Provider
+title: Moving Local Experiments to the Cloud with Terraform Provider Iterative
 date: 2022-01-15
 description: >
-  In this tutorial you'll learn how you can move a locally run machine learning experiment to a remote machine on AWS with the help of Iterative Terraform Provider.
+  In this tutorial you'll learn how you can move a locally run machine learning experiment to a remote machine on AWS with the help of Iterative's Terraform Provider.
 descriptionLong: >
-  In this tutorial you'll learn how you can move a locally run machine learning experiment to a remote machine on AWS with the help of Iterative Terraform Provider.
+  In this tutorial you'll learn how you can move a locally run machine learning experiment to a remote machine on AWS with the help of Iterative's Terraform Provider.
 picture: 2022-01-15/massimiliano-latella-6ufBhNungOk-unsplash.jpg
 author: maria_khalusova
 #  todo: commentsUrl:
 tags:
   - MLOps
-  - Iterative Terraform Provider
+  - TPI
   - AWS
 ---